What is asphalt?

 Tar is a potentially hazardous material and hasn’t been used in asphalt production since the 1980s.
 Today’s choice is bitumen, an inert material derived from crude oil that allows asphalt to be recycled or reused at the end of its life.

-What are the benefits of using low temperature asphalt?
+What are the benefits of using Warm Mix Asphalts (WMAs)?

-These products also offer workforce health and safety benefits over traditional hot mix asphalts and help deliver time and cost savings on site as they can be trafficked earlier, allowing works to be completed sooner.
-This reduces disruption for road users and increases workforce productivity.
+WMAs also offer workforce health and safety benefits over traditional hot mix asphalts and help to deliver time and cost savings as less time is required to cool to trafficking temperatures.
+This allows works to be completed sooner and carriageways to re-open earlier, minimising disruption for road users while increasing productivity.
+A full report on WMA can be found here.

 Why don’t we use concrete to surface our roads in the UK?